cronrpc/SubFix/README.md

 # SubFix
 `SubFix` is a web tool designed for easily editing and modifying audio subtitles.
 Users can see changes in real-time and conveniently **merge, split, delete, and edit subtitles** of audios.

 `SubFix` also supports automated voice annotation, utilizing `modelscope` and `whisper` for multilingual text annotation.
-Currently, `modelscope` provides automated annotations in languages including Chinese, English, Japanese, German, and Russian.
+Currently, `modelscope` provides automated annotations in languages including Chinese, English, Japanese, German, and Russian. `whisper` supports almost all languages."

 [中文版本](README_zh.md)